The Suma buying group was set up as part of Transition Chester’s activities for a variety of reasons:

 Each month the volunteer ‘Suma Coordinator’ informs those who are part of the buying group when the delivery is to be made and what are the ordering deadlines.

-Each person in the group then accesses the Suma online account and places their order adding a 5% surcharge which goes to Transition Chester.
+Each person in the group then accesses the Suma online account and places their order.
+A 5% surcharge is added which goes to Transition Chester funds.

 On delivery day each person placing an order comes to collect their order (once the volunteer coordinator has sorted each of the orders that makes up the total delivery).

-Each person then pays the appropriate amount into the Transition Chester Bank account so that the invoice from Suma can then be paid.
+Each person then pays the appropriate amount into the Transition Chester Bank account (including the 5% surcharge) so that the invoice from Suma can then be paid.